chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/delegates/events.md

 this.Load += new System.EventHandler(this.Form1_Load);
 ```

-# Subscribe to Events Programmatically
+# subscribe to events programmatically
 // Define an event handler method whose signature matches the delegate signature for the event:
 ```cs
 void HandleCustomEvent(object sender, System.EventArgs e)